lijulat/HPE-LP-MentorMe-Services/README.md

 - Create tables in each schema with `sqls/ddl.sql`.
 - If you want to drop all tables please run `sqls/drop.sql` on each schema.
 - If you want to clean all tables please run `sqls/clear.sql` on each schema.
-- To initialize the basic data required by the application you should execute the `sqls/init-en.sql` on the mentorme-english schema and `sqls/init-es.sql` on the mentorme-spanish schema.
+- To initialize the basic data required by the application you should execute the `sqls/init.sql` on the mentorme schema.
 - If you want to prepare test data please run `sqls/testdata.sql` into the mentorme-test schema.

 ## API Configuration